JuliaLang/julia/doc/src/devdocs/EscapeAnalysis.md

 More interestingly, it is also valid to use `IPO EA` escape information for type inference, e.g., inference accuracy can be improved by forming `Const`/`PartialStruct`/`MustAlias` of mutable object.

-Since the computational cost of `analyze_escapes` is not that cheap, both `IPO EA` and `Local EA` are better to run only when there is any profitability.
-Currently `EscapeAnalysis` provides the `is_ipo_profitable` heuristic to check a profitability of `IPO EA`.
 ```@docs
 Core.Compiler.EscapeAnalysis.analyze_escapes
 Core.Compiler.EscapeAnalysis.EscapeState
 Core.Compiler.EscapeAnalysis.EscapeInfo
-Core.Compiler.EscapeAnalysis.is_ipo_profitable
 ```

 --------------------------------------------------------------------------------------------